1,000+ Opportunities

 View the FY27 Request for Propsals FY26 Colorado Water Center CSU Grant Program Awardees Proposal Title Amount Requested APPLICANT Sustainable Water Management for Range-land Resilience in the Western Great Plains $25,000 Anping Chen, Biology, CSU Understanding profit and efficiency relationships through farm management competitions $24,981 Tian Guo, Human Dimensions of Natural Resources, CSU Identifying Effective Strategies for Promoting Private Well Stewardship in Colorado $24,977 Debbie Lee, Environmental & Radiological Health Sciences, CSU Quantifying trade-offs among ecosystem services provided by urban ponds: improvements to water quality, fish and wildlife habitat, and human recreation $24,928 Dan Preston, FWCB, CSU Scholarships, Fellowships, and Grants Find Water Education Resources Please contact us with questions or for more information.

-Based on current listing details, eligibility includes: Faculty, Extension personnel, and Researchers at any institution of higher education in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Faculty, Extension personnel, and Researchers at any institution of higher education in Colorado.
+Confirm the full requirements in the official notice before applying.